What is ScienCentral?

 ScienCentral makes sense of science.

-ScienCentral is a production company specializing in science and technology content for television/video, CD-Rom and the Web.
+ScienCentral is a production company specializing in science and technology content for television, video and the Web.
 It was co-founded in 1996 by scientist and CEO/President Eliene Augenbraun to increase the number of quality science stories being broadcast to the public.

 ScienCentral Productions has helped organizations such as the Institute of Medicine and the Lucent Technologies Foundation communicate science and technology to various audiences through videos, educational products, and the Web.
 And in collaboration with Twin Cities Public Television, ScienCentral co-produced “Transistorized!”—the award-winning PBS documentary on the invention of the transistor.